JanBaumgart/Jan_MADE/project/project-plan.md

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-1. To what extent does the vaccination rate in Schleswig-Holstein correlate with COVID-19 case numbers in schools, categorized by school type and district, and are there significant differences in this correlation among various school types and regions?
+1. To what extent does the vaccination rate in Schleswig-Holstein correlate with COVID-19 case numbers in schools, categorized by school type and district,
+2. Are there significant differences in this correlation among various school types and regions?

 ## Description